cchulo/systemd-backup/README.md

 ### Note about send to remotes
 Warning: because of the nature of rsync and because I want this to be fully automatic, I employ the use of passphrase-less ssh keys.
-I have taken precautions, but this may not be desirable in your situation.
+I have taken precautions, so it's not a concern for me, but this may not be desirable in your situation.

+## Update
+1. `git pull`
+2. `./install.sh`

+## TODO
+- make encrypting archives optional
+- expand CLI options
+- include/exclude files per source_path (will be sure to keep it backwards compatible)
+- expand systemd options to configure when it should execute